History of magnetic resonance imaging: Relaxation times and early development of MRI

 By 1959, Jay Singer had studied blood flow by NMR relaxation time measurements of blood in living humans.
 Such measurements were not introduced into common medical practice until the mid-1980s, although a patent for a whole-body NMR machine to measure blood flow in the human body was filed by Alexander Ganssen in early 1967.

 In the 1960s, the results of work on relaxation, diffusion, and chemical exchange of water in cells and tissues of various types appeared in the scientific literature.
 In 1967, Ligon reported the measurement of NMR relaxation of water in the arms of living human subjects.
 In 1968, Jackson and Langham published the first NMR signals from a living animal, an anesthetized rat.

 In the 1970s, it was realized that the relaxation times are key determinants of contrast in MRI and can be used to detect and differentiate a range of pathologies.
-A number of research groups had showed that early cancer cells tended to exhibit longer relaxation times than their corresponding normal cells and as such stimulated initial interest in the idea of detecting cancer with NMR.
+A number of research groups had shown that early cancer cells tended to exhibit longer relaxation times than their corresponding normal cells and as such stimulated initial interest in the idea of detecting cancer with NMR.
 These early groups include Damadian, Hazlewood and Chang and several others.

 This also initiated a program to catalog the relaxation times of a wide range of biological tissues, which became one of the main motivations for the development of MRI.